Kyle Graves

-Kyle Graves (born October 12, 1989) is the offensive coordinator for the Mount Allison Mounties of U Sports football.
-He is a former professional Canadian football wide receiver who played for five years in the Canadian Football League.
-He was signed as an undrafted free agent by the Montreal Alouettes after being bypassed in the 2012 CFL Draft.
+Kyle Graves (born October 12, 1989) is a Canadian former professional football wide receiver who played for five years in the Canadian Football League (CFL).
+He was signed as an undrafted free agent by the Montreal Alouettes after being bypassed in the 2012 CFL draft.
 He played quarterback and punter for the Acadia Axemen in Canadian Interuniversity Sport football from 2008 to 2012.
+He also spent time as the offensive coordinator for the Mount Allison Mounties of U Sports football.

 University career

 Graves was recruited by the Acadia Axemen and head coach Jeff Cummins in 2008 to play quarterback for their football program.
 He played primarily as a back-up quarterback in 2008 and 2009, playing behind incumbent starter, Keith Lockwood.
 In 2010, he became the team's starting quarterback, completing 110 passes out of 203 attempts (54.2%) for 1,120 yards for six touchdowns and ten interceptions.
 Graves also became the team's punter that year, with 61 punts and a 34.5-yard average.
 The team improved upon their 2-6 record in 2009 and finished 4-4 with a loss to the Saint Mary's Huskies in the Loney Bowl.

 The 2011 season was a breakout year for Graves and the Axemen as he led the team to a 7-1 record (the best Acadia record in over 25 years) and led them to the first Jewett Trophy since 2006.
 The season ended with a defeat in the Uteck Bowl in Moncton Stadium to Kyle Quinlan's McMaster Marauders, who would go on to win the 47th Vanier Cup.
 In regular season play, he completed 121 of 204 pass attempts (59.3%) for 1,856 yards with 17 passing touchdowns to five interceptions.
 He also had 32 carries for 179 yards and a rushing touchdown as well as 64 punts with a 36.7-yard average.
 At season's end, he was named the AUS Most Valuable Player and a 2011 AUS All-star at quarterback and punter.

 Graves led the Axemen to a 7-1 record in 2012 and a second consecutive Loney Bowl championship, before losing to the Laval Rouge et Or in the Uteck Bowl.
 He was named a first-team All-Canadian at punter after leading the AUS with a 40.3-yard punting average.
 He was again named the AUS MVP and was also named a second-team All-Canadian at quarterback that year.
 In 2012, he threw for 2,012 yards with 14 passing touchdowns to four interceptions and completed 57.1% of his passes.

 He finished his CIS football career as Acadia's third all-time leading passer with 5,433 yards, finished second in pass completions with 418, and fourth in passing touchdowns with 39.